microsoft/DLWorkspace/docs/deployment/README.md

 # Deployment of DL workspace cluster

 This document describes the procedure to build and deploy a DL workspace cluster.
 You will need to build and deploy the following nodes:
-  1. One kubernetes master server
+  1. One Kubernetes master server,
-  2. One etcd server (or etcd cluster with multiple nodes for redundant operation)
+  2. Etcd server (or etcd cluster with multiple nodes for redundant operation),
+  3. API servers,
-  3. A web server to host kubelet configuration files and certificates generation service
+  4. Web server to host kubelet configuration files and certificates generation service,
   4. Multiple kubernete work nodes for running the job.

 Basic knowledge of Linux and CoreOS will be very helpful to follow the deployment instruction.